Avinash79915/We-learn/Welearn-frontend-hackathon/README.md

 In other words,

-MeTrack helps you sail through the endless ocean of tech resources on YouTube.
+We learn helps you sail through the endless ocean of tech resources on YouTube.
 <div align="center">

 Isn't it amazing?🤩

 ![Screenshot 2022-06-27 221132](https://media.giphy.com/media/PNuPpI1yRcdDjvpSEs/giphy.gif)

-We are already accepting signups.
-Go [Register](https://metrack.tech) Now

 </div>